Horn & Hardart: Radio program

 Beginning in 1927, Horn & Hardart sponsored a radio program, The Horn and Hardart Children's Hour, a variety show with a cast of children, including some who as adults became well-known performers (such as Bernadette Peters and Frankie Avalon).
 The program was broadcast first on WCAU Radio in Philadelphia, hosted by Stan Lee Broza.
 It was broadcast on NBC Radio in New York during the 1940s and 1950s.
-The original New York host was Paul Douglas, succeeded by Ralph Edwards and finally Ed Herlihy.
+The original New York host was Paul Douglas, succeeded by Ralph Edwards and finally Ed Herlihy..
+Rosemary Clooney, Frankie Avalon, Bernadette Peters, Gregory Hines, and Madeline Kahn all got their starts on the show.

 Television program

 The television premiere of The Horn & Hardart Children's Hour appeared on WCAU-TV in Philadelphia in 1948, succeeded by WNBT in New York in 1949, telecast on Sunday mornings.
 Stan Lee Broza hosted in Philadelphia, and Ed Herlihy in New York.

 Decline

 For a long period of time the price of coffee was 5 cents, or one nickel.
-On November 29, 1950 the price raised to 10 cents, using two nickels.
+On November 29, 1950 the price was raised to 10 cents, requiring two nickels.